rice-apps/RiceDeliveryVendorFrontEnd/README.md

 - Install react-native: https://facebook.github.io/react-native/docs/getting-started

   `brew install node`

+  `brew install yarn`

   `brew install watchman`

   `npm install -g react-native-cli`

 - Install Ignite: https://github.com/infinitered/ignite

   `npm install -g ignite-cli`

-- Make sure you have Xcode 9.4.1:   https://medium.com/@hacknicity/working-with-multiple-versions-of-xcode-e331c01aa6bc
+- Make sure you have Xcode 9.4.1: https://developer.apple.com/download/more/.
+Once you have it installed it and unzipped the file, rename it to Xcode9.4.1 and drag it into your application folder.
+Then run:

+  `sudo xcode-select -s /Applications/Xcode9.4.1.app/Contents/Developer`

+  `xcode-select -p` - this selects 9.4.1 as your command line tool, which is compatible with the version of xcode we are running.

+  you should see this pop up in your terminal:
+  `/Applications/Xcode9b1.app/Contents/Developer`

 - start boilerplate by running:

   `yarn install` - this installs all the dependencies needed for the project.